alphagov/govuk-design-guide/docs/components/search-autocomplete.md

 whenNotToUse:
   '– Do not use search autocomplete when you are dealing with a limited database and users can easily find what they need with a simple search.

   – Do not use search autocomplete unless the model is properly trained and you have validated it provides relevant and factually correct suggestions.'

 # How the component works
 # Briefly descibe how this component works.
 For instance, listing out what happens when an end-user interacts with this component.
 # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
 howItWorks:
-  'The data model behind the autocomplete feature is powered by Google Vertex AI Search, the search product we launched on GOV.UK in February 2024.
+  'The data model behind the autocomplete feature is powered by Google Vertex AI Search, the search product that the Search team launched on GOV.UK in February 2024.
 This model is trained on anonymised user search queries (from people who have consented to analytics tracking), which Google processes and refines to provide relevant autocomplete suggestions.

-  The autocomplete suggestions appear after 3 characters because we noticed that the suggestions were more relevant after that threshold.
+  The autocomplete suggestions appear underneath the search box after 3 characters have been typed – as suggestions are more relevant after this threshold.
 The suggested keywords to formulate the new query are highlighted in bold (as it is a standard pattern), and we limit the suggestions to 5 in order to reduce cognitive load and prevent unnecessary scrolling.
 Selecting a suggestion from the dropdown will update the search query in the search bar and take the user to the search results page – showing results relevant to the selected query.

   ### Useful reads